ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

   The ALTER TABLE statement conflicted with the FOREIGN KEY constraint "FK_dbo.Course_dbo.Department_DepartmentID".
 The conflict occurred in database "ContosoUniversity", table "dbo.Department", column 'DepartmentID'.

-Sometimes when you execute migrations with existing data, you need to insert stub data into the database to satisfy foreign key constraints, and that's what you have to do now.
-The generated code in the ComplexDataModel ``Up`` method adds a non-nullable DepartmentID foreign key to the Course table.
-Because there are already rows in the Course table when the code runs, the ``AddColumn`` operation will fail because SQL Server doesn't know what value to put in the column that can't be null.
-Therefore you have to change the code to give the new column a default value, and create a stub department named "Temp" to act as the default department.
+Sometimes when you execute migrations with existing data, you need to insert stub data into the database to satisfy foreign key constraints.
+The generated code in the ``Up`` method adds a non-nullable DepartmentID foreign key to the Course table.
+If there are already rows in the Course table when the code runs, the ``AddColumn`` operation fails because SQL Server doesn't know what value to put in the column that can't be null.
+For this tutorial you'll run the migration on a new database, but in a production application you'd have to make the migration handle existing data, so the following directions show an example of how to do that.

+To make this migration work with existing data you have to change the code to give the new column a default value, and create a stub department named "Temp" to act as the default department.
 As a result, existing Course rows will all be related to the "Temp" department after the ``Up`` method runs.
-You can relate them to the correct departments in the ``Seed`` method.

 Open the `<timestamp>_ComplexDataModel.cs` file.
 Comment out the line of code that adds the DepartmentID column to the Course table, and add before it the following code (the commented line is also shown):